jacklul/asuswrt-scripts/README.md

 You can alternatively configure it to use website API like "[ipecho.net/plain](https://ipecho.net/plain)".

 > [!TIP]
-> On Asuswrt-Merlin you should call this script from `/jffs/scripts/ddns-start` with `force` argument instead of `start`.
+> On Asuswrt-Merlin you should use `/jffs/scripts/ddns-start` instead.

 > [!IMPORTANT]
 > You might have to install Entware's `curl` (and `ca-bundle`) to bypass the security limitations of the one included in the stock firmware.